dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-hooks/index.md

 ```javascript
   const [searchterm, setSearchTerm] = useState('');
 ```
 This line declares a variable called `searchterm` in state, as well as a setter, `setSearchTerm`, to update it.
 That is, if we were to update the `searchterm` variable in state, we'd do so by calling `setSearchTerm(newSearchTerm)`.
+The initial argument of an empty string sets our initial value for our `searchterm` state.

 Now, let's add the last piece of the puzzle.
 Declare the `onInputChange` function like an ordinary function, but keep it within the body of `SearchBar`.
 <summary>Stuck?
 Take a look below!</summary>